oroinc/orocommerce/src/Oro/Bundle/PricingBundle/Resources/doc/api/price_list.md

 ### update

 Update one PriceList entity.
-The Fields `createdAt`, `updatedAt`, `containSchedule` are not configurable in API and are set automatically.
+The fields `createdAt`, `updatedAt`, `containSchedule` are not configurable in API and are set automatically.
+The fields `priceRules`, `schedules` are not allowed to be updated, to modify them you should delete wrong price list and create a new one.
 Example:

 ```